RoboCup-SPL/spl-field-dimensions-validate/Readme.md

 Give `field-validate.py` a list of files on the commandline and it will check all files whether they follow the schema defined by the SPL rules.

-This files needs Python 3 to run.
-No other libraries are needed.
+This program needs Python 3 to run.
+No other libraries or dependencies are required.

 # Status